Skip to Content

 Why Pests Are Drawn to Firewood

-Firewood attracts pests for several reasons:
+Firewood attracts pests for a few simple reasons:

 • It provides shelter, protection, and warmth.